IACS-CS/web-design-instructions/javascript/hello-world-in-javascript.md

 The second thing in our code was the code to grab an element.
 The method `querySelector` will look inside of any HTML element (in this case, the whole `document`) and `return` the first matching element (or `null` if there is no matching element).

 If we just wrote `document.querySelector("some-valid-selector")` on its own line, it would have no effect.
-Usually, we will *either* save the result in a variable, as we did above with the `let` statement, *or* we will use *dot notation* to do something write away with the result.
+Usually, we will *either* save the result in a variable, as we did above with the `let` statement, *or* we will use *dot notation* to do something right away with the result.

 ### Dot notation and *chaining*